jasonpaulos/MatchMaker/README.md

 ## What is it?

 Every February, Sandra Day O'Connor High School hosts a matchmaking event where students can fill out a survey and then receive a list of top matches in the school based off their answers to the survey a few weeks later.
-This year (2014), we have decided to stop outsourcing the matching process and to use a combination of an online survey and a computer matching program instead.
-The MatchMaker project is the implementation of these features and has been in development for months leading up to this year's event.
+Since 2014, we have decided to stop outsourcing the matching process and to use a combination of an online survey and a computer matching program instead.
+The MatchMaker project is the implementation of these features.
 Every snippet of code has been custom made to work toward the goal of having a completely in-house, efficient, and extendible tool that is easy to use and works well.
 The MatchMaker project is licensed under the MIT license, and I encourage you to take advantage of this by examining the code, modifying it, and even extending the application to fit your own purposes.
 For more information, please see LICENSE.

 ## How does it work?